alonitac/DevOpsBootcampUPES/tutorials/docker_containers.md

 # Exercises

-## Exercise 1 - Communication between containers and the internet
+### :pencil2: Communication between containers and the internet

 Run two [`ubuntu`](https://hub.docker.com/_/ubuntu) containers named `ubuntu1` and `ubuntu2`.
 Use the `-it` flags to make an interactive interaction with the running containers using a tty terminal.